borntofrappe/Practice-Front-End-Web-Development/CodePenChallenge Form/README.md

 The idea behind the project is a little unorthodox, but far from particularly original.

-Instead of designing the form as a wholesome element, consider the different components making up the larger composition.
+Instead of designing the form as a wholesome element, consider the different parts making up the larger composition.

 Include first name.
 Include last name.
 Include a valid email.
 All these sub-elements can be considered components of the larger form.

 As you consider this structure, separate the sub-elements from one another.
-Separate them visually and decidedly.
+Separate them visually.
 Instead of having them all in one screen, let them appear one after the other.
 Similarly to an hypothetical checkout process.

 This may seem contrived, and rightly so.
 The idea is to build a form, specifically a sign up form, that is designed to take a few steps.
 To take time.
 To create friction.
 This while presenting a beautiful, sleek interface.